 “It’s easier for me to just pay my drivers 25% of the total ticket,” Gaston said.
 “Plus without a base salary, they work harder and take pride in the fact that they are truly earning every commission they make.”

 Tell them how you came to the decision and why you think it’s important.
-Doing so will instill confidence in your team that you are looking out for the best interests of everyone.
+Doing so will instill confidence in your team that you are looking out for the best interests of everyone and keep employee retention high.